bmuller/StactiveRecord/index.markdown

 title: StactiveRecord - A C++ ORM
 ---
 # Introduction
-**StactiveRecord** is a C++ library designed to make simple database use simple.
+**StactiveRecord** is a C++ library designed to make simple database use as simple as possible (in a static language).
 It was inspired by Ruby on Rail's [Active Record](http://wiki.rubyonrails.org/rails/pages/ActiveRecord), however, no similar look, feel, or performance is guaranteed.
 It uses an [Object-relational mapping](http://en.wikipedia.org/wiki/Object-relational_mapping) pattern to represent records as objects.
 It also provides persistent object relationships (one to many, many to many, one to one).

 # Quick Example For Those In A Rush
 See the [simple example description page](exampledescription.html) for a detailed description of this example.